jdegoes/jdegoes.github.io/_posts/2020-05-03-no-effect-tracking.md

 Eventually, of course, I discovered that in purely functional languages like Haskell, functions that interact with the outside world all return values of a mysterious `IO` data type.

-This discovery feeds a myth that's pervasive among even experienced Haskell programmers
+This discovery feeds a myth that's pervasive among even experienced Haskell programmers.

 The myth of _effect tracking_.